makkus/freckles_website/pages/02.blog/how-to-manage-my-dotfiles-with-freckles/item.md

 This task list can re-use a few existing variables, `freckle_path` being among them, and probably the most important one.

-Technical sidenote: In contrast to `freckelize` adapters which can execute both *Ansible modules* and *Ansible roles*, this task list can only contain *Ansible module*-tasks.
+Technical sidenote: In contrast to `freckelize` adapters which can execute both *Ansible modules* and *Ansible roles*, this task list can only contain *Ansible module*-tasks (for now, anyway).

-## Conclusion
+## tldr;

+So, to sum it all up:

+If you want to use `freckelize` to manage your dotfiles, including installation of applications and execution of additional provisioning tasks, you have to:

+- prepare one or more *dotfile* repositories
+- split up your dotfiles into 'usage profiles' if you want to
+- prepare (an optional)  `.freckle` metadata file that contains additional applications which don't need/have configurations
+- prepare (an optional) `.tasks.freckle` for every dotfile repository or usage profile that contains additional tasks to be executed
+- log into the environment you want to add your dotfiles to
+- execute ``curl https://freckles.io | bash -s -- freckelize -f <dotfile_repo_url> dotfiles ansible-tasks``
+- get a coffee, as this might take a while, depending on how many applications there are to install

+And that's it for *dotfiles* and *freckles*.